microsoft/NimbusML/docs/developers/linux-build.md

-Building NimbusML from source on Linux
+Building `mlnet` from source on Linux
 ==========================================
 ## Prerequisites
 1. gcc >= 5.4